-Altogether, Hitachi will deliver 95 elevators for the Guangzhou CTF Finance Centre, including two of these world's fastest, 1,200-meters-per-minute elevators, 28 double-deck elevators, and ultra-high-speed elevators that run at 600 meters per minute.
+Altogether, Hitachi installed 95 elevators for the Guangzhou CTF Finance Centre, including two of these ultra-high-speed, 1200-meters-per-minute elevators, 28 double-deck elevators, and ultra-high-speed elevators that run at 600 meters per minute.

 Raising a traction machine at the Guangzhou CTF Finance Centre

-In August 2014, Hitachi completed the installation of the elevator traction machine, an essential part for the world's fastest elevator, and the company has been working diligently to be ready for the opening of the Guangzhou CTF Finance Centre in 2016.
-It has been estimated that 60% of the world's demand for elevators is in China, where more and more high-rise buildings are expected to be constructed.
+Growing numbers of high-rise buildings are expected to be constructed in China, the country which is said to account for 60% of the world's elevator demand.
 Elevators can be seen as infrastructure for vertical mobility in cities.
 This is an important factor in making cities more convenient and efficient, along with trains and roads, which are infrastructure for horizontal mobility.
 To help make urban life more comfortable, Hitachi will continue its efforts to innovate and provide ultra-high-speed, large capacity elevators.